 Customer support teams find customer information in CRM systems useful better in understanding the context and content of the sales deals.
 They make use of the system to serve the needs and issues of customers after sales.

 The CRM Market

 CRM software has become one of the most widely adopted solutions in the business.
 This broad category of software has expanded beyond sales into other job functions and industries.
-Companies are adopting or upgrading to new CRM systems to help them target the right customer and retain them for the long term.
-As the CRM market becomes more crowded, it has become more difficult for companies shopping for a product to find the right system.
+Companies are adopting or upgrading to new CRM systems to target and retain the right customer.
+As the CRM market becomes crowded, it has become more difficult for companies shopping for a product to find the right system.
 Aside from the features list, they also need to look at other factors, such as support, community, and their own IT infrastructure.

 Enterprise CRM Software